stride3d/stride-docs/en/manual/assets/archetypes.md

 ## Overriding values

-When changing a property of a derived asset in the **Property grid**, it will be marked as an overridden.
+When changing a property of a derived asset in the **Property grid**, it will be marked as overridden.
 Overridden properties are slightly brighter and bolder.

 ![](media/property-grid-overriden-property.webp)

-Override properties will not be updated when they are changed on the archetype.
+Overridden properties will not be updated when they are changed on the archetype.

 ## Reverting overrides

-In case you want to revert a property to use the same values as the archetype, right click on it in the **Property grid** and select **Reset to base value**.
+In case you want to revert a property override to use the same values as the archetype, right click on it in the **Property grid** and select **Reset to base value**.

 ## Unlink from archetype